message/iata/JO.md

 This does not apply to:
 - passengers younger than 5 years;
 - passengers with a diplomatic or special passport and their family members;
+- nationals of Jordan residing in Jordan with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure, if they have been outside of Jordan for not more than 10 days;
 - passengers traveling to Aqaba (AQJ).
 8. Passengers traveling to Aqaba (AQJ) must have:
 - a COVID-19 vaccination certificate showing that they were fully vaccinated; or